You are listening to the Sean Hannity Radio Show Podcast.

 I mean, neighborhood after neighborhood, home after home.

-I had the honor of meeting the great Sheriff of Livingston Parish, Sheriff Jason Ard.
+I had the honor of meeting the great sheriff of Livingston Parish, Sheriff Jason Ard.

 He's with us now, and we spent a lot of time together this morning, Sheriff.

-I don't think it does any justice to actually putting your own eyes on the devastation.
+Again, I don't think it does any justice to actually putting your own eyes on the devastation.

-I mean, the amount of uh turmoil.
+I mean, the amount of turmoil.

 Many of the people we met today, you heard them, they don't even have flood insurance.

-They're those homes are done.
+Those homes are done.

 They don't have the money to rebuild those homes.